 Labelling on this is inconsistent.
 Some products have to state their alcohol content (abv), while others don’t.
 Some drinks can be called alcohol-free, while very similar drinks can’t.

 You can buy a soft drink, like alcohol-free ginger beer and some kombuchas, that are up 0.5% but don’t need to say so, as they are in the soft drink category.
 Sprite is 0.05%.
 Desserts and foodstuffs don’t need an abv even though many will contain over 0.5% alcohol.

 A 0.5% beer from elsewhere in the world can be called alcohol-free in the UK, if it is deemed so in their home country, but a beer produced here cannot.

 The bottom line is you would have to drink huge amounts of these drinks to feel the effects of the alcohol.
 And some research suggests you physically cannot become intoxicated by drinking 0.5% alcohol drinks, making them suitable even for people who avoid alcohol for religious reasons.

 We know alcohol-free drinks can be really helpful in reducing your drinking and going alcohol-free.
 But it is an individual choice.

 Alcohol-free drinks are generally lower in calories and sugar-free, so if you are looking to lose weight or sugar triggers you to drink alcohol, this can actually be a good alternative to coke and lemonade and other fizzy drinks.

 Only you can tell if an alcohol-free drink triggers you.
 Some people decide to avoid non-alcoholic beers and wines, and that’s fine by us.
-We think choice is good for everyone, but ultimately, it’s up to you.
+We think choice is good for everyone.